Small and medium-sized businesses (SMBs) thrive when they can hire and retain top talent.

 Collecting feedback regularly and making data-driven adjustments

-Whichever type of flexible work you choose, make employees aware you’ll set up a trial period with clear goals and review checkpoints to keep everyone aligned.
+Whichever type of flexible work you choose, make employees aware that you’ll set up a trial period with clear goals and review checkpoints to keep everyone aligned.

-Doing so allows you to gather feedback, assess productivity and adjust policies before fully committing to a long-term approach.
+Gather feedback, assess productivity and adjust policies before fully committing to a long-term approach.

-5. Establish clear guidelines
+5. Document and communicate clear guidelines

 Your flexible work policies need structure.
 Without it, you can inadvertently cause confusion or inconsistencies, risking frustrating your team and reducing productivity.